devsecops/defcon-workshop/section-1/README.md

 ## Overview
 In this section, we will:
-1. install set up our environment for the workshop.
+1. Install set up our environment for the workshop.
-2. build our first Docker image.
+2. Build our first Docker image.
-3. push our Docker image to Google Container Registry (GCR).
+3. Push our Docker image to Google Container Registry (GCR).

 ## Installation / Setting up